-State and Local Government Conflict of Interests (COI) Act Compliance
+State and Local Government Conflict of Interests Act Compliance

 Members of the Board of Visitors

-Employees that have substantive responsibility for finance, procurement, audit, investment, contract compliance, inspection, investigation, project management, human resources, and legal services (this list is not all inclusive)
+Employees having substantive responsibility for finance, procurement, audit, investment, contract compliance, inspection, investigation, project management, and human resources (this list is not all inclusive)

-Faculty researchers that have received an approved waiver from the President for a research conflict.
-Research conflict waivers are reported to the Board of Visitors.
+Faculty researchers with an approved waiver from the President for a research conflict; research conflict waivers are reported to the Board of Visitors

-Officers and/or employees that have received an approved waiver from the President for a procurement conflict.
+Officers and employees with an approved waiver from the President for a procurement conflict

 Financial disclosure documents are subject to the Virginia Freedom of Information Act.